pacuriel/aiptasia/gui/README.md

     - Only load in PIL image for image currently being viewed
     - Store filenames of other images
     - Possibly use toolbar on the left showing all image filenames
-        - Display image when clicked
+        - Display image when specific filename clicked
--